-The natural history of Fish Island is strongly tied to its cultural history, both pre-historic and historic.
+The natural history of Fish Island Preserve is strongly tied to its cultural history, both pre-historic and historic.
 Most of the island is a cultural midden with its origins at least 4,000 years before present.
 The midden is located on the historically highest elevations on the island.
 The midden’s shell material (clams and oysters) is rich in calcium.
 Jesse Fish likely chose this area because citrus thrives in calcium-rich soil.

 There is very little information about what Fish Island looked like prior to Jesse Fish converting it into a citrus grove in the mid-1700s.
 Based on similar habitat on Anastasia Island, the uplands were likely maritime hammock.
-When one looks at the large, beautiful trees at Fish Island Park today, it’s hard to believe that 150 years ago orange trees were still abundant.
+When one looks at the large, beautiful trees at Fish Island Preserve today, it’s hard to believe that 150 years ago orange trees were still abundant.

 Today the maritime hammock’s canopy is dominated by live oak, laurel oak, pignut hickory, red cedar, southern magnolia, and slash and loblolly pines.
 The understory is much more diverse.

 Most of the island is currently surrounded by salt marsh.
 Prior to the mid-1920s, Fish Island really was an island – completely surrounded by salt marsh.
 In the mid-1920s, the salt marsh located in the northeast portion of the property had dredge spoil placed upon it for the purposes of development (see the 1943 aerial in the slideshow).
 The dredge spoil area today is dominated by red cedar, laurel oak and Brazilian pepper.
 The soil is very nutrient poor.

 The northeast portion of Fish Island is an interesting natural community called xeric hammock.
 It is an evergreen forest on well-drained sandy soils with a canopy of sand live oak, myrtle oak, laurel oak, wild olive, red bay and Chapman’s oak.